 Mary Ann

 P.S.
-You can learn more about controlling your thoughts and emotions for better family relationships in my new book Becoming a Present Parent, Connecting With Your Children in Five Minutes or Less.
-You can also receive a chapter from the book on Touchpoints, creating points of connection rather than having points of contention, FREE by visiting becomingapresentparent.com It can be life changing for your family.
+You can learn more about ways to connect with children and youth in my new book Becoming a Present Parent, Connecting With Your Children in Five Minutes or Less.
+You can also receive a chapter from the book on Touchpoints, creating points of connection rather than having points of contention, FREE by visiting becomingapresentparent.com It can be life-changing for your family.
 I promise!

 pounds of yarn and it’s true of family relationships.
 It took a lot of hours, over a few days, to get the job done.
 There were moments of extreme frustration when I wished I hadn’t begun the project, when I wanted to quit.
 However, I kept reminding myself that it would be worth it.
 I kept visualizing the reward of hanging in – the many beautiful scarves, hats, blankets, and booties that would warm the hearts and souls of so many.